tomasdeml/BTDB/KNOWN_ISSUES.md

 ### Dictionaries
 #### Keys
-- do not use string, sbyte, byte[] in compound keys
+- Do not use string, sbyte, byte[] in compound keys
-- do not use `DateTime` instances with other than `DateTime.Utc` date time kind in compound keys - it is checked on all places except compound keys by BTDB automatically
+- Do not use `DateTime` instances with other than `DateTime.Utc` date time kind in compound keys - it is checked on all places except compound keys by BTDB automatically

 ### Transactions
 - IObjectDbTransaction.Singleton() method will throw `NullReferenceException` if the ObjectDb transaction was started without anactive KeyValueDb transaction.
 Full stack trace: